Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 The official [CPlantBox webapp](https://cplantbox.fz-juelich.de) helps to demonstrate the impact of various CPlantBox parameters and to analyse and explore the resulting 3D plant geometry.

 Another [web application](http://cplantbox.com) was designed to conduct simulations and visualize the dynamics of plant growth.
-The source code is avialable at [github-xiaoranzhou](https://github.com/xiaoranzhou/cpb).

 ## Jupyter notebooks
 Direct links to notebooks from the summer school of 2025: